Sandfields Pumping Station

-Sandfields Pumping Station is a disused pumping station in Lichfield, in Staffordshire, England.
+Sandfields Pumping Station is a unique pumping station in Lichfield, in Staffordshire, England.
+It is a thriving community space and an enbryonic museum.
 The engine house was built in 1873 and contains the original Cornish beam engine installed at that time.
 It is a Grade II* listed building.

 History

 The South Staffordshire Waterworks Company, founded by John Robinson McClean, with fellow directors of the South Staffordshire Railway and other local businessmen, was formed by an Act of Parliament in 1853.
 Its purpose was to supply water to towns in the Black Country, an industrial area where local wells were often polluted, and where there had been cholera epidemics in 1832 and 1849.
 The sources used by the new company were springs and streams in the vicinity of Lichfield.
 Minster Pool and Stowe Pool were used as reservoirs, linked to a new pumping station by a three-quarter-mile rock-cut tunnel.

 The original engine house, designed by the architect Edward Adams, was opened in 1858 by William Ward, 1st Earl of Dudley.
 It housed two, later three, single-engined rotative beam engines supplied by the Soho Foundry of James Watt and Co.
 They were originally intended for the withdrawn atmospheric railway project of the South Devon Railway Company.

 William Vawdry, the engineer of the water company, recommended in 1871 that an additional engine should be installed.
 The present building was erected in 1872–73 by the Birmingham architect Henry Naden.
 It housed a Cornish beam engine; its suppliers, J. and G. Davies of the Albion Foundry, Tipton, were declared bankrupt before the engine was complete, and it was completed and installed under Vawdry's direction in late 1873.

 The three rotative beam engines were replaced in 1923 by two horizontal uniflow steam engines built by Sulzer, for a filtration plant that opened in 1927.
 The original engine house of 1858, adjacent to the later building, was demolished in 1966, and a new building was erected.

 Abstraction of water ended in 1997 and the puming station closed; the filtration plant was demolished in 1998.